 Then I would show the students how to create their own macro leaf photos.
 The students could use photo editing software to play around with saturation, color, and other settings.

 After watching this video, I wanted to grab my camera and get outside.
 The leaves haven’t changed color yet, but now I am thinking about the water features near home and around Philadelphia, I can visit.
 I know a pond surrounded by trees that might provide some good photos.

 For those who use aperture, focal length, and other settings, Mr. Scott shows the settings he used to get the shot.

 In the video, instructor Ray Scott says, “It’s not what you see but how you see it”.

-FALL PHOTOGRAPHY TIPS – Using A Polarizer To Make Your Autumn Photos Pop
+Autumn Photography Ideas – Using A Polarizer To Make Your Autumn Photos Pop

 A polarizer takes much of the shine off the leaves.
 The autumn colors become more intense and pop.
 A polarizer also darkens the sky.
 A polarizer will take the reflections off of water, also.
 This is a new technique to play around with.